 Response to Reviewers’ Comments

-Manuscript title: NLP-based approach to classify heterogeneous terms for unambiguous exchange of roadway data
+Manuscript title: NLP-based approach to classifying heterogeneous terms for unambiguous exchange of roadway data

 Manuscript #: CPENG-1952

 The authors would like to thank the editor and reviewers for their time and effort in reviewing our manuscript.
 We hope that the revised manuscript is suitable for publication and we look forward to your response.